Alexander Lukashenko: Sixth term (2020–2025)

 On 23 September 2020, Lukashenko was secretly inaugurated president for a sixth term in a ceremony at the Palace of Independence attended by an invited group of 700 guests.

 On 27 November 2020, Lukashenko announced that he would resign once Belarus' new constitution was adopted.

 In December, the executive board of the International Olympic Committee (IOC) decided to exclude until further notice all members of the Belarusian Olympic Committee from all IOC events, specifically targeting Lukashenko who was elected as its chairman in 1997.

 On 17 April 2021, Russia's FSB security service exposed an alleged military coup and assassination attempt of Lukashenko.
 Russia also stated that it prevented Lukashenko's murder.
 Two suspects, who were detained at Lukashenko's request, were Alyaksandr Feduta and Yuras Zyankovich.
-Both are critics of Lukashenko, with the latter being a dual American-Belarusian citizen, despite Belarus not recognizing dual citizenship.
+Both are critics of Lukashenko, with the latter being a dual US-Belarusian citizen, despite Belarus not recognising dual citizenship.

 On 24 April 2021, Lukashenko announced that he would sign a decree to amend emergency transfer of power.
 "I will sign a decree about how the power in Belarus will be set up.
 If the President is shot the security council will get the power."
 Lukashenko is the head of the Security Council himself; however, his eldest son, Victor Lukashenko, is regarded as its informal leader.
 This move was seen to empower his son, to be in the perfect position to succeed him in the next elections.
 Under current law, the prime minister assumes the presidential powers if the presidency becomes vacant, but Lukashenko said that the prime minister will only become the nominal leader and all decisions would be taken by the 20-person security council, by secret ballot.